Fresenius SE & Co. KGaA (FRA:FRE) PT Set at €50.00 by JPMorgan Chase & Co.

 JPMorgan Chase & Co. set a €50.00 ($58.82) price target on Fresenius SE & Co.
-KGaA (FRA:FRE) in a report issued on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+KGaA (FRA:FRE) in a report published on Thursday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Fresenius SE & Co KGaA, a health care group, provides products and services for dialysis, hospitals, and outpatient medical care Germany and internationally.
 The company operates through four segments: Fresenius Medical Care, Fresenius Kabi, Fresenius Helios, and Fresenius Vamed.
 The Fresenius Medical Care segment offers products and services for patients with chronic kidney failure.